Lothrazar/FLib/.github/README.md

       dir 'libs'
   }
 ```
-And then use the blank keyword to add the version as a dependency
+And then use the blank keyword to add the version inside your dependencies block
 ```
     implementation fg.deobf("blank:flib-${mc_version}:${flib_version}")
 ```